sabhyeta1/PROG-Projekt/README.md

 2. menu_music.mp3 --> Class "GameMenu.java", Line 58, playMenuMusic(paste your absolute path here)
 3. single_bounce.mp3 --> Class "Ball.java", Lines 69 & 79, playBounceSound(paste your absolute path here)

+You will need to use Java Version 20 to run this game.

 How to play: